Notice of Pre-AIA or AIA Status

 about 0.0 % v/v to about 0.7% v/v of 10% HCl, wherein the catheter lock solution has a pH of between about 6.4 and about 7.5 (claim 13 of Mahmoodian).

 Mahmoodian does not teach the trisodium citrate is at a concentration of about 15.5% w/v to about 16.5% w/v.
-However, as substantially discussed with respect to claim 1 above, it would be obvious to arrive at a concentration within the claimed range of about 16% by way of routine optimization of the citrate salt concentration in view of the teachings of Mahmoodian and Ash (see rejection of claim 1 above).
+However, as substantially discussed with respect to claim 1 above, it would be obvious to modify Mahmoodian in view of Weijmer and arrive at a concentration within the claimed range of about 15.5% w/v to about 16.5% w/v (see rejection of claim 1 above).

-Regarding claim 17, Mahmoodian teaches An antimicrobial catheter lock solution consisting of: trisodium citrate; water-for-injection (WFI); and about 0.7% v/v of 10% HCl, wherein the catheter lock solution has a pH of about 7 (claim 14).
-Although Mahmoodian does not teach a trisodium citrate concentration of about 16%, it would be obvious to a person having ordinary skill in the art to arrive at such a concentration in view of the teachings of Mahmoodian and Ash for the reasons discussed with respect to claim 1 above.
+Regarding claim 17, Mahmoodian teaches an antimicrobial catheter lock solution consisting of: trisodium citrate; water-for-injection (WFI); and about 0.7% v/v of 10% HCl, wherein the catheter lock solution has a pH of about 7 (claim 14).
+Although Mahmoodian does not teach a trisodium citrate concentration of about 16% (effectively 14.4%-17.6%), it would be obvious to a person having ordinary skill in the art to arrive at such a concentration in view of the teachings of Mahmoodian and Weijmer for the reasons discussed with respect to claim 1 above.

-Regarding claim 19, the new claim is essentially equivalent to instant claim 16 except that claim 19 essentially broadens the scope of claim 16 by reciting a sufficient amount of a biocompatible acid such that the pH of the catheter lock solution is between 6.4 and 7.5, whereas claim 16 more narrowly requires a range of 0-0.7% v/v of 10% HCL and a pH between 6.4 and 7.5.
-Since claim 16 effectively lays within the scope of claim 16, see the rejection of claim 16 above regarding how claim 13 of Mahmoodian when modified in view of Ash teaches an antimicrobial catheter lock solution consisting of about 15.5% w/b to about 16.5% w/b of trisodium citrate, water-for-injection, and a sufficient amount of a biocompatible acid such that the pH of the catheter lock solution is between about 6.4 and 7.5.
+Regarding claim 19, the claim is essentially equivalent to claim 16 except that claim 19 essentially broadens the scope of claim 16 by reciting a sufficient amount of a biocompatible acid such that the pH of the catheter lock solution is between 6.4 and 7.5, whereas claim 16 more narrowly requires a range of 0-0.7% v/v of 10% HCL and a pH between 6.4 and 7.5.
+Since claim 16 effectively lays within the scope of claim 19, see the rejection of claim 16 above regarding how Mahmoodian in view of Weijmer teaches an antimicrobial catheter lock solution consisting of about 15.5% w/v to about 16.5% w/v of trisodium citrate, water-for-injection, and a sufficient amount of a biocompatible acid such that the pH of the catheter lock solution is between about 6.4 and 7.5.

-Regarding claim 20, Mahmoodian in combination with Ash teaches the antimicrobial lock solution of claim 19, and Mahmoodian further teaches the biocompatible acid is HCL (claim 13 of Mahmoodian requires 0.0-0.7% v/v of 10% HCl in the catheter lock solution and a pH between 6.4 and 7.5).
+Regarding claim 20, Mahmoodian in view of Weijmer teaches the antimicrobial lock solution of claim 19, and Mahmoodian further teaches the biocompatible acid is HCl (claim 13 of Mahmoodian requires 0.0-0.7% v/v of 10% HCl in the catheter lock solution and a pH between 6.4 and 7.5).

-Regarding claim 21, the claim corresponds to instant claim 13 except that it requires the pre-filled syringe contain the antimicrobial catheter lock solution of claim 19 instead of the solution of claim 1.
-Accordingly, see the rejections of claims 1, 13, and 19 above, regarding how Mahmoodian teaches a pre-filled syringe comprising a catheter lock solution (claim 15 of Mahmoodian), how Mahmoodian teaches a lock solution substantially identical to the lock solution of instant claim 19 (claim 13 of Mahmoodian) apart from the citrate salt concentration, how it would be obvious to modify Mahmoodian through routine optimization to a concentration value within the claimed range as evidenced by Ash (see rejection of instant claim 1), and how it would be obvious to provide the modified solution within the pre-filled syringe (see rejection instant claim 13).
+Regarding claim 21, the claim corresponds to instant claim 13 except that it requires the pre-filled syringe contain the antimicrobial catheter lock solution of instant claim 19 instead of the solution of instant claim 1.
+Accordingly, see the rejections of claims 1, 13, and 19 above, regarding how Mahmoodian teaches a pre-filled syringe comprising a catheter lock solution (claim 15 of Mahmoodian), how Mahmoodian teaches a lock solution substantially identical to the lock solution of instant claim 19 (claim 13 of Mahmoodian) apart from the citrate salt concentration, how it would be obvious to modify Mahmoodian in view of Weijmer to arrive at a concentration value within the claimed range (see rejection of instant claim 1), and how it would be obvious to provide the modified solution within the pre-filled syringe (see rejection of instant claim 13).

 Double Patenting